Milanoboy20/Restaurant_Reservation_Web_App_p1/README.md

 To-do list:
 * Create a UI for Users to interact with the application
-* Deploy the and host the Web App
+* Deploy and host the Web App on an EC2 instance

 ## Getting Started